xiangcatherine/json-study/study.md

 ## JSON Methods

-Using the JSON your wrote above, can you write a method on the JSON?
+Can you write a method in the JSON that you wrote above?

 ```json
 <!-- your answer here -->